How to store food and keep it fresh for longer

 Know the difference between use-by dates and best-before dates

-It's totally fine to eat stuff after the best-before date, as that particular date just refers to when the manufacturer thinks the food is in its prime.
+It's okay to eat stuff after the best-before date, as that particular date just refers to when the manufacturer thinks the food is in its prime.
 But with use-by dates, you should be a bit more careful.

 The use-by date is more of a safety measure, to give you an idea of when food could be potentially dangerous to eat.